rozek/svelte-device-info/README.md

 **NPM users**: please consider the [Github README](https://github.com/rozek/svelte-device-info/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

+Note: Microsoft Internet Explorer and Microsoft Edge (classic) are NOT supported

 ### Installation ###

 ```